Sparrow kills House Wren

 With the new smaller opening the sparrow can't get in even though he started trying as soon as my husband finished nailing it on.

-Hopefully this will make him go away, otherwise we may take harsher measures since the sparrow is a nuisance and now an obvious killer of the natural species.
+Hopefully, this will make him go away, otherwise, we may take harsher measures since the sparrow is a nuisance and is now an obvious killer of the natural species.

-I didn't know prior to this that they were so nasty, but have learned from reading online that sparrows are to be discouraged and are an invasive destructive species that not only take the food supply of other birds but also kill and take over nesting sights.
+I didn't know before this that they were so nasty but have learned from reading online that sparrows are to be discouraged and are an invasive destructive species.